A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Simultaneous approach for neural DAEs

+Here, the continuity of the state variables is enforced through \eqref{eq:discr_cont_constraint}, similar constraints can be defined for the algebraic variables, if desired.
+Note that the continuous state profiles (the collocation polynomials) $\tilde{\bof{x}}^{(s)}(t)$ can be evaluated at arbitrary times in the objective, i.e., the discretization points do not have to match the points where data were observed.

-In particular, the constraint \eqref{eq:discr_nn_constraint} is the discretization of \eqref{eq:nn_constraint} and relates the unknown terms in the ODE, $\bof{z}_{ik}$ to the differential states $\bof{x}_{ik}$ through the embedded neural network.
-Although we do not consider it in this work, our approach allows for the consideration of discontinuous control profiles (as a subset of the algebraic variables)) across finite element boundaries, which is common in some engineering applications.
-We emphasize that $\bof{x}_{ik}, \bof{y}_{ik}, \bof{z}_{ik}$, and $\bs{\theta}$ are variables in Problem \eqref{eq:colloc_NODE}.
-This problem is therefore significantly more challenging to solve than the generic version \eqref{eq:colloc_dyn_opt}, due to the potentially large number of additional variables (the weights of the neural network) and the additional constraints \eqref{eq:discr_nn_constraint}, which are highly nonconvex and dense in $\bs{\theta}$.
-Solving \eqref{eq:colloc_dyn_opt} directly, using a nonlinear programming solver, proved computationally intractable and prone to degenerate local solutions.
-Thus, in order to obtain high-quality, locally optimal solutions to \eqref{eq:colloc_dyn_opt}, we apply a number of pre-processing steps, which are outlined in the following sections.
+We emphasize that $\bof{x}_{ik}, \bof{y}_{ik}, \bof{z}_{ik}$, $\bs{\theta}$ and $\bof{p}$ are variables in Problem \eqref{eq:colloc_NODE}.
+Therefore, this problem is significantly more challenging to solve than conventional DAE-constrained optimization problems, due to the potentially large number of additional variables (the weights and biases of the neural network) and the additional constraints \eqref{eq:discr_nn_constraint}, which are highly nonconvex and dense in $\bs{\theta}$.
+Solving \eqref{eq:colloc_NODE} directly using a nonlinear programming solver often proved computationally intractable.
+Thus, in order to obtain high-quality, locally optimal solutions to \eqref{eq:colloc_NODE}, we apply a number of pre-processing steps, which are outlined in the following sections.